Ease of Use

 It’s based in New York, but they have offices in New Jersey, Poland, and Argentina too.
 They operate in most countries around the world – excluding New York (because of the tough regulations that exist there) and any country on sanction lists.

-In a blog post on its website, BlockFi noted that they have more than $650 million in assets on its site and “a 0% loss rate across its entire loan portfolio since the company began lending.
+In this post on their website, BlockFi noted that they have more than $15 billion in assets on its site and “a 0% loss rate” since the company began lending.
 As of May 2021, it has more than 200,000 clients and a team of more than 500.

-BlockFi have a 3.1 rating on Trustpilot, but there are only about 30 reviews right now.
+BlockFi have a 3.8-star rating on Trustpilot, but there are only around 200 reviews right now.
 Most of the recent negative reviews are about further identity verification that has been required when some people have attempted to withdraw funds.